openmrs/openmrs-core/README.md

 ./mvnw clean package
 ```

-This will generate the OpenMRS application in `webapp/target/openmrs.war` which you will have to deploy into an application server like for example [tomcat](https://tomcat.apache.org/) or [jetty](http://www.eclipse.org/jetty/).
+This will generate the OpenMRS application in `webapp/target/openmrs.war`, which you will have to deploy to an application server such as [Tomcat](https://tomcat.apache.org/) or [Jetty](https://jetty.org/).

 ### Deploy